AliceO2Group/WebUi/Framework/docs/guide/scale-app.md

 ### Model

-The `Observable` model can be, like the view, a tree of models.
-Each one will dispatch to its parent a notification if it has been modified through `bubbleTo` method:
+A model can be implemented as a tree of submodels.
+Each parent model needs to notify submodel about its existance by `bubbleTo` method:

 ```js
 class Model extends Observable {